junxit/us-congress-bills-113/metadata.md

 - 2013-07-24 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments which had been debated and on which further proceedings had been postponed.
 - 2013-07-24 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2013-07-24 — WITHDRAWING DEMAND FOR RECORDED VOTE - Mr. Terry asked unanimous consent to withdraw his demand for a recorded vote on the Terry amendment No. 24 and that the amendment be considered as adopted pursuant to the earlier voice vote thereon.
 Agreed to without objection.
+- 2013-07-30 — Received in the Senate and Read twice and referred to the Committee on Appropriations.